DianaCarolina3/Grid-CSS/README.md

 # Grid-CSS
-This a course where I will learn to use CSS Grid
+ Learning to use CSS Grid